sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 The Sovrin Foundation published in the Sovrin Governance Framework V2 a [glossary of industry terms](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8).
 The contents herein are considered additional terms specific to the **Sovrin Business Utility**.

-### Trustee
-An Identity Owner entrusted with specific identity control responsibilities by another Identity Owner or with specific governance responsibilities by a Governance Framework.
-See Recovery Key Trustee

-### Consortium Trustee
-A Trustee who is a member of the DIBE Consortium Board of Directors.
-The trust in Consortium Trustees is bestowed collectively on behalf of all Identity Owners.

 ### DID Namespace

 Building on URI Standards, the DID Specification allows for both  root namespace (did:xxx) and sub-namespace (did:xxx:yyy) conventions.

+### Decentralized DID Namespace Registry (DDNR)

+Provides registration, discovery, and access for Peer-Nets.

+### Governing Body

+An organization or consortium that is responsible for the management of an Identity Utility Network.

+### Identity Utility Network

+A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
+Preferably built on Hyperledger Indy, this ```DID Ledger```, is governed by an independent governing body and its own governance framework.
+Due to the overuse of terms such as "Network" and "Ledger", the term "Utility" has been accepted by the DIBE Consortium to allow for additional clarity.
+See also *Peer-Net*, *Backbone Network*.

 ### Peer-Net

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
 See also *Backbone Network*.

-### Network of Networks

-A decentralized collection of discoverable and interoperable Peer-Nets.
-The internet is already an exemplar of a network of networks structure based on DNS and URI standards.
-A Metasystem or *Ecosystem* is comprised of one or more Peer-Nets.

-### Governing Body

-An organization or consortium that is responsible for the management of a Peer-Net.

-### Sovrin Foundation

-Provider of Services to Peer-Nets Governing Bodies.

 ### Backbone Network

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
 See also *Peer-Net*.

-### Identity Utility Network
+### Network of Networks

-A Peer-Net governed by a consortium and preferably built on Hyperledger Indy.
-See also *Peer-Net*, *Backbone Network*.
+A decentralized collection of discoverable and interoperable Identity Utility Networks.
+The internet is an exemplar of a network of networks structure based on DNS and URI standards.

+### Metasystem
+An *Ecosystem* that is comprised of one or more Identity Utility Networks.

+### Sovrin Foundation Services

+Provider of services to the Governing Body of an Identity Utility Network.

 ### Identity Utility Administrator

 The provider of operational and maintenance services for an Identity Utility Network.

-### Decentralized DID Namespace Registry (DDNR)

-Provides registration, discovery, and access for Peer-Nets.
+See *Sovrin Foundation Services*.

+### Trustee
+An Identity Owner entrusted with specific identity control responsibilities by another Identity Owner or with specific governance responsibilities by a Governance Framework.
+See Recovery Key Trustee

-### Remote Peer-Net
+### Consortium Trustee

-A system of ledgers associated with a DID Root Namespace that operates under its own Governance Framework.
-From a Sovrin perspective this would be a trusted ledger as it is recognized under the Sovrin GF.
+A Trustee who is a member of the DIBE Consortium Board of Directors.
+The trust in Consortium Trustees is bestowed collectively on behalf of all Identity Owners.

 ### Sovrin ToIP Metasystem Governance Framework